 Red Cabbage - Blue

 Glass jar for each colour you are going to make.

-How to Dye Eggs Blue Naturally
+How to Naturally Dye Eggs Blue with Red Cabbage

 Red Cabbage makes the most amazing blue colour when used as a natural dye!
 Yes I know it sounds strange but it really does work and the effect is fantastic.

 - In a pan add 1 pint of water, 1 table of table salt and 2 tablespoons of white vinegar.